WajihBHH/DSSP-Defining-Secondary-Structures-of-Proteins/README.md

-# DDSP (Define Secondary Structure of Proteins) Recreation Project
+# DSSP (Define Secondary Structure of Proteins) Recreation Project

 ## Table of Contents
 1. About the project and Installation